aindilis/free-life-planner/README.md

-Here is a paper on the SPSE2 subsystem, an early planning system for FRDCSA which inspired parts of FLP.
+Here is a paper on the SPSE2 subsystem, an early planning system for FRDCSA which inspired parts of FLP:

 https://frdcsa.org/visual-aid/pdf/Temporal-Planning-and-Inferencing-for-Personal-Task-Management-with-SPSE2.pdf